New in BlackBerry 7.1

-A BlackBerry ID is an email and password that gives you convenient access to BlackBerry products and services.
+A BlackBerry ID is an email and password that you create that gives you convenient access to BlackBerry products and services.
 After you create your BlackBerry ID, you can log in to any BlackBerry product that supports BlackBerry ID.
 For example, with BlackBerry ID you can manage apps that you downloaded from the BlackBerry App World storefront and keep apps you downloaded when you switch smartphones.
-For more information, see BlackBerry ID.
+For more information, see About the BlackBerry ID.

 Voice enabled search

 Looking for something?
-You can now use your voice to search for help, contacts, documents, pictures, videos, and more on your smartphone and on the Internet.
+You can now use your voice to search for help, contacts, documents, pictures, videos and more on your BlackBerry smartphone and on the Internet.
 For more information, see Search for an item using voice enabled search.

-Customize the home screen even more by hiding panels you don't use regularly, and hiding icons in specific panels or all panels.
-For more information, see Show or hide a home screen panel and Show, hide, or find an application icon.
+Customise the home screen even more by hiding panels you don't use regularly and hiding icons in specific panels or all panels.
+For more information, see Show or hide a Home screen panel and Show, hide or find an application icon.

 Touch-free call answering

-You don't need to use your hands to answer calls when you're using a Bluetooth enabled headset or a regular headset!
+You don't need to use your hands to answer calls when you use a Bluetooth® enabled headset or a wired headset!
 Now you can set your smartphone to answer calls automatically after 5 seconds.
 For more information, see Change how you answer calls with a headset.

 You can now send multiple pictures at once using Bluetooth technology.
-For details, see Send a file.
+For more information, see Send a file.

-Conveniently send and receive a contact card (also called a vCard) using Bluetooth technology, and save the received contact card into your smartphone's contact list.
+Conveniently send and receive a contact card (also known as a vCard) using Bluetooth technology, and save the received contact card into your smartphone's contact list.
 For more information, see Send contact cards using Bluetooth technology.

-When you rotate JPEG and PNG pictures, the pictures are saved automatically in the rotated view.
+When you rotate pictures in JPEG and PNG formats, the pictures are saved automatically in the rotated view.

-Sort pictures from either newest to oldest, or oldest to newest.
-This lets you see a slide show in the order that pictures were taken.
+Sort pictures from either newest to oldest, or oldest to newest, to see a slide show in the order that pictures were taken.